Banking, Money and Taxes in Belgium

-Opening a current account in Belgium is often quite easy regardless of the particular bank used.
+Opening a current account in Belgium is usually easy, regardless of the particular bank used.
 Expats are required to bring documents such as proof of identification, completed application forms and proof of address.

-Some Belgian banks even allow customers to open bank accounts online, with some allowing foreigners to do before they arrive in Belgium.
+Some Belgian banks have the functionality for customers to open bank accounts online, with some allowing foreigners to do so before they arrive in Belgium.
 In these cases, the expat will have to inform the bank once their residency permit has been issued.

 ATMs and debit cards

 ATMs are widely available in Belgium and credit as well as debit cards can be used.
-ATMs in Belgium used to be bank-specific in that if someone wanted to draw cash they could only use their card at an ATM operated by their specific bank, but this has now changed and any card can be used at any ATM.
+ATMs in Belgium used to be bank-specific, but this has now changed and any card can be used at any ATM.

-The main type of debit card used in Belgium is known as the Mister Cash/Bancontact card.
+The main type of debit card used in Belgium is known as the Bancontact card.
 This is a chip card that has a four-digit PIN number.
 The Bancontact card can be used to draw cash at ATMs and to pay for everyday items, including groceries and petrol.

 Taxes in Belgium

 Taxes in Belgium account for approximately one third of monthly salary deductions and depend on an individual’s family situation, such as whether or not they have dependants.
-Tax is paid on a progressive scale with tax rates of 25 to 50 percent, depending on income.
+Tax is paid on a progressive scale with tax rates of around 25 to 50 percent, depending on the taxpayer's income.

 Tax-free allowances depend on the family situation of the employee as well as tax deduction payments such as pension and dependants.

-Expats are generally considered to be tax residents of Belgium if they primarily work or live in the country and have registered at their local municipal office (which most expats have to do if they intend to stay in Belgium).
+Expats are generally considered to be tax residents of Belgium if they primarily work or live in the country and have registered at their local municipal office.
 As a result, an expat may be subject to Belgian tax on their worldwide income.
-Luckily, the country has double-taxation avoidance agreements with countries around the world, so most expats should not be taxed twice.
+Luckily, the country has double-taxation avoidance agreements with many countries around the world, so most expats should not be taxed twice.